fantaye-1/man_pac/README.md

 7. When all the ghosts were caught or ghost processes were killed, system behavior will be reverted into the state prior to entering Konami Code.
     * Entering the Konami Code again will allow you to repeat the game by running `man pac`.
 8. To fully uninstall the kernel module, run `sudo rmmod konami`.

+### Important files

+`konami.c`

+    This kernel module includes all of the kernel-level functionality required for the Manpac game to function correctly.
+    It is intended to handle the Konami Code key combination, the system call replacement for `man pac` to run the `manpac` program, hide Ghost processes, and facilitate communication about the process status of the game's entities.

+`manpac.c`

+    manpac.c represents the Manpac player-controlled character in the game.
+    It is intended to be called in place of `man pac` by the wrapped system call, not run directly.

+`ghost.c`

+    ghost.c represents a Ghost in the Manpac game.
+    It is intended to be spawned by manpac, not run directly.

 ## Authors